phillipnicol/MorphoGAM/README.md

 provide an interactive shiny app that can be run locally using the function `CurveFinderInteractive()`.
 Once the app is running you can click the sequence of points defining the curve, then press the “Smooth” button to fit the curve.
-Once the smoothing is done the app can be closed and `fit` will be returned.
+Once the smoothing is done the app will close and `fit` will be returned.
+Note: this function may not work outside of RStudio.

 ``` r
   #Running this opens a shiny app